A divisionDivision No. 3 · Wednesday, 20 May 2026· Commons· Constitution and Democracy

 Voting Aye meant

-Support amendment (l) to the King's Speech address, signalling dissatisfaction with some aspect of the government's stated legislative agenda
+Support amendment (l) to the King's Speech address, signalling some dissatisfaction with or desire to modify the government's stated legislative agenda

 Voting No meant

-Reject the amendment, backing the government's King's Speech programme as presented without the proposed change
+Oppose amendment (l), backing the government's King's Speech programme as presented and rejecting the proposed modification to the address

 § 01Who voted how.486 voting Members · 161 absent